runar-labs/runar-swift/swift-serializer/LabelResolverDesign.md

 }
 ```

 - All keys are raw public key bytes (Data).
-No IDs, no lookups by name at FFI.
+No IDs, no lookups by name at CommonKeyManager.
 - Labels are case-sensitive and must match exactly.

 ### Errors